More Than 40 Years Of Positive Solutions In Divorce Proceedings

-At Gregg R. Lewis, Esq. - Harry Lewis Co., LPA, we have assisted people in the Columbus metro area with uncontested and contested divorce for more than four decades.
+At Harry Lewis Co., LPA, we have assisted people in the Columbus metro area with uncontested and contested divorce for more than four decades.
+Our attorney, Gregg R. Lewis, Esq., is committed to helping families navigate this difficult time of transition.

 We recognize that divorce cases are personal, and so you want a divorce attorney who will handle your case personally.
 As a family-owned law firm, we take pride in providing one-on-one guidance through all stages of difficult family law problems.